webmasterkai/wayoffthegrid/docs/orientation/8-watermaker.md

 ## Shutdown

+1. Turn valve under sink banck to "sink" position.
 1. Gradually turn the **High Pressure Bypass Valve** (Stainless with Black Handle) to the OPEN POSITION.
 Rotate away and down.
 Pointy end up.
 This will release the high pressure within the RO membrane housing.
+Decreasing the system pressure from the 800 PSI set-point to about 150 PSI should take about 30 seconds.
 2. Switch OFF "Pressure Pump" on iPad or Relay #1 on the VictronGX Remote Console.
+3. Switch OFF "Watermaker Seawater Pump".
+5. Turn on freshwater pump.
+5. Turn on "Flush Valve" or Relay #2 for 45-90 seconds.
 3. The RO unit may be left in this “stand by” condition with the seawater for a maximum of 20-24 hours.
 If the RO unit will be out of service for more than 20 hours please refer **Storage/Flush** instructions.

 ## Short Term Storage (Flush)